-We, the undergraduates, graduate students, and resident faculty of Avery, in order to create a community that is open, fair, and diverse, that is supportive and encourages the pursuit of knowledge without fear of ridicule or peer pressure, and that is a gathering place for upright, creative, and tenacious people, do hereby ordain and establish this Constitution for the community of Avery.
+We, the undergraduates and resident faculty of Avery, in order to create a more perfect Avery that is open, fair, and diverse, that is supportive and encourages the pursuit of knowledge without fear of ridicule or peer pressure, and that is a gathering place for creative, integrous, and tenacious people and their posterity (pre-Averites), do hereby ordain and establish this Constitution for the community of Avery.

 Article 1.
 Membership and Dues

 Membership in Avery may be established in the following ways:

 - Residency.
 Anyone living in Avery will automatically become a Full Member of Avery for the duration of their residency.
 Prospective students, students who have not yet completed rotation, and summer students are excluded from automatic Membership.

 - Membership Petition.
 Anyone, including those that have never lived in Avery, wishing to become a Full or Social member must inform the Secretary, who will send an online membership petition form out to the House.
 Membership is granted when the candidate receives 10 “yes” votes from current Full members of Avery.
 In exceptional circumstances, ExComm reserves the right to deny membership by a unanimous vote.
 A social member wishing to become a full member also needs to pass a House membership petition by receiving at least 10 “yes” votes.
 New members may directly petition to become a full member without applying for a social membership.

 The membership of Avery at any time is limited to current Residents and current students of Caltech.

 Non-resident Members wishing to drop their membership or switch between a full and social member must notify the Secretary in writing.
 Membership is not automatically dropped by a Member terminating their residency in Avery if that person remains a current student of Caltech.
 Resident Members who did not pick into Avery through the internal lottery may also drop membership by notifying the Secretary in writing.

 - Vote on matters put before Avery: FULL ONLY